Byggvir/Excel-to-Access/README.md

 # Excel-to-Access
-Connectin Excel spreed sheet with VBA Scripts to an Access DB
+Connecting Excel spreed sheet with VBA-scripts to an Access DB